-The DDS wire protocol is The Real-Time Publish-Subscribe Protocol (RTPS) DDS Interoperability Wire Protocol Specification (DDSI-RTPS) connectivity transport standard, as shown in Figure 7-2.
+The DDS wire protocol is The Real-Time Publish-Subscribe Protocol (RTPS) DDS Interoperability Wire Protocol Specification (DDSI-RTPS)36 connectivity transport standard, as shown in Figure 7-2.
 DDSI-RTPS is independent of the underlying networking technology.
 DDS implementations support both Wide Area Network (WAN) and Local Area Network (LAN) deployments.
 Many applications use the UDP transport.
 DDS can also run over TCP, shared memory, backplane connections, hypervisor networks and many specialized interconnects.
 DDS does not require any special transport properties such as reliability support.
 DDS can provide reliable communication over unreliable networks.
-The DDS-TSN specification defines a set of mechanisms to allow DDS applications to be deployed on, and leverage, Time-Sensitive Networks (TSN).
+The DDS-TSN37 specification defines a set of mechanisms to allow DDS applications to be deployed on, and leverage, Time-Sensitive Networks (TSN).
 It defines the mapping of the DDSI-RTPS protocol to a TSN network.

 Similar to the way a database controls access to stored data, a databus controls data access and updates by many simultaneous components.
 At its core, DDS is built around a data-centric publish-subscribe data exchange pattern.
 However, the standard also defines a request-reply data exchange pattern, and vendors offer queuing.
 The key abstraction is that applications interact with the databus, not directly with other applications participating in that interaction.
 DDS offers precise data-centric quality-of-service (QoS) control, reliable multicast, configurable delivery, multiple levels of data durability, history, component and network redundancy, automatic discovery, connectivity management and network agnostic fine-grained data-centric security.
 In addition, one-to-many and many-to-one communications is a key strength.
 DDS offers powerful ways to filter and select exactly which data goes where, and "where" can be thousands of simultaneous components.
-To support small, edge devices, there are lightweight versions of DDS that run in constrained environments.
-The DDS databus ensures ultra-reliable operation and operations while eliminating failure and choke points.
+The DDS databus ensures ultra-reliable operation and simplifies application code.
+It does not require servers, greatly easing configuration and operations while eliminating failure and choke points.